 The Queens-Manhattan Bike Bridge… with a “stop on Roosevelt Island.”

-Not Schwartz nor any of the media flacks took a serious look at how the combination bicycle/pedestrian bridge slams an ugly foot print in Southpoint Park.
+Not Schwartz nor any of the media flacks took a serious look at how the combination bicycle/pedestrian bridge slams an ugly footprint in Southpoint Park.
 Or FDR Four Freedoms, according to one description.
-Four Freedoms would probably never stand for it, and Southpoint was hit hard, this years, by an uninspired “reconstruction” geared to echo Brooklyn Bridge — in a space not at all similar, except for the dirty water.
+Four Freedoms would probably never stand for it, and Southpoint was hit hard, this year, by an uninspired “reconstruction” geared to echo Brooklyn Bridge — in a space not at all similar, except for the dirty water.

 But what’s missing…?

-If you’re going to run a 30 story high structure with a giant, 200 foot paw print in one of our local parks, wouldn’t talking to some folks who live here and pay all the bills be a good idea?
+If you’re going to run a 30-story high structure with a giant, 200-foot paw print in one of our local parks, wouldn’t talking to some folks who live here and paying all the bills be a good idea?

 But that’s a quibble next to the other bad news.
-Devastation across the width of Southpoint Park, already embroiled in controversy, would alter the space permanently.
+The devastation across the width of Southpoint Park, already embroiled in controversy, would alter the space permanently.